April 2, 2026

 What compliance teams have learned

-1. Audit your chatbot disclosures first
+1. Audit chatbot disclosures first

 • The disclosure appears at the start of the interaction